egodevrjm/character-generator/README.md

 ## 🌟 Overview

 This web application showcases how the ElevenLabs SFX endpoint can be used beyond traditional sound effects to create unique character voices using creative prompt engineering.
-By using prompts like "Say in the style of [character]: [quote]", we can generate distinctive character voices that bring fantasy characters to life.
+By using prompts like `speaking in the style of <character> "<quote>"`, we can generate distinctive character voices that bring fantasy characters to life.

 ## ✨ Features

 - **🤖 AI Character Creation**: Uses Google Gemini to expand simple prompts into detailed character profiles
 - **🎨 Portrait Generation**: Creates character portraits using Google's Imagen 3
 - **🎤 Creative Voice Synthesis**: **The key feature** - Uses ElevenLabs text-to-sound-effects API creatively to generate character voices
+- **🔄 Voice Regeneration**: Regenerate button allows creating new voice variations without regenerating the entire character
 - **🃏 Animated Character Cards**: Beautiful presentation with character stats, background, and playable voice clips

 ## 🚀 Quick Start